zjunlp/WorldMind/README.md

 ## 🙏 Acknowledgments

-## 🙏 Acknowledgments

 We thank the following projects and teams for their open-source contributions:

-- [EmbodiedBench](https://github.com/embodiedbench) for the evaluation framework
+- [EmbodiedBench](https://github.com/embodiedbench) for the evaluation tasks
 - [ALFRED](https://github.com/askforalfred/alfred) and [AI2-THOR](https://github.com/allenai/ai2thor) for the household task benchmark and simulation environment
 - [Habitat](https://github.com/facebookresearch/habitat-lab) for the rearrangement simulation platform
 - [vLLM](https://github.com/vllm-project/vllm) for efficient LLM inference and serving